Vince Masuka: Notable events

 Throughout the series, Masuka is portrayed as having terrible luck with new staff and interns.
 In the sixth season, he guides a group of interns through the labs and brings them to crime scenes.
 He is attracted to one of his female interns, but ends up firing her when he finds out she stole evidence from the Ice Truck Killer case (a prosthetic forearm and hand) and sold it online.
 He replaces her with Louis Greene, a tech-savvy game designer who helps Masuka with database analysis.
 In the seventh season, however, he quickly learns that Louis was the actual buyer of the stolen prosthesis when Dexter mails it back to Miami Metro with a letter of complaint.
 Masuka fires Louis on the spot.

 In the eighth season, he discovers that he has a daughter, Niki, who was the result of a woman using one of his sperm donations.
 At first, Masuka suspects that Niki is using him for his money, and even has Debra (who has quit Miami Metro and started working as a private detective) look into her past.
 This was proven false when he learns that she works in a topless sports bar.
 He gets her a job as a forensics assistant at Miami Metro, allowing them to work together and get to know each other better.

+In a brief scene in the Dexter: New Blood finale "Sins of the Father," while Angel Batista is briefly checking his work emails, an exchange is seen between Batista and Quinn where they discuss whether or not they will attend Masuka's wedding.

+Masuka briefly appears in a flashback scene in Dexter: Resurrection, in the episode "Backseat Driver."
+Set ten years after the end of the original series, Quinn and Masuka learn that Batista is retiring from the police force and celebrate with him.
+Batista tells them that he intends to chase after something that continues to haunt him, but Batista doesn't tell his friends about his suspicions that Dexter is actually the Bay Harbor Butcher.
+In the season finale "And Justice for All...," Dexter admits to himself that he misses Masuka and Quinn, but acknowledges that neither of them can help him.